nmoya/nmoya.github.io/nikolasmoya_ssg/content/work/ponto_de_largada.md

 # Ponto de Largada

-Ponto de Largada (Starting Point, in english), was developed with a team of four people (a software engineer (me), a designer, a personal trainer and a QA).
+Launched in 2012, Ponto de Largada (Starting Point, in english), was developed with a team of four people (a software engineer (me), a designer, a personal trainer and a QA).
 Its objective is to recommend personalised running exercises based on the runner's physical condition (i.e. height, weight, age, family history, etc.).

 We built a full fledged backend along side all the necessary auxiliary tools to keep the platform running.